liamhays/rk3566-mcu/rk3566_mcu_notes.md

 According to page 517 of the Part 1 TRM, you can only write to the IPIC CSRs using the `CSRRW`/`CSRRWI` instructions, not the `CSRRS`/`CSRRC` (set/clear CSR bits) instructions.

+# Mailbox
+The mailbox is nothing more than a set of 32-bit registers.
+Every register can be accessed by both the ARM cores and the MCU.
+From Linux under Plebian with kernel 6.1.0-9, at least, the clock gate on the mailbox is enabled by default, so it must be disabled before the mailbox can be used.